 - Copy any of the codes for sharing your annotated screenshot: Webpage for comments, direct image URL, HTML and forum embed codes, and even the link to open your image in Falcon so your friends can edit it.

-You can also save the image to your desktop or create an account on Aviary so you can claim your image in the Aviary Creations gallery.
-If you plan on annotating images often, you might want to check out Aviary’s webpage capturing Firefox extension that imports automatically into Falcon.
+You can also save the image to your desktop or create an account on Aviary so you can claim your image in the.
+If you plan on annotating images often, you might want to check out Aviary’s that imports automatically into Falcon.

 Sharing By Email, Blog, Or Twitter